 status (STATUS)

 See S-101 DCEG clause 6.2 for the listings of allowable values.
 Values populated in S-57 for these attributes other than the allowable values will not be converted across to S-101.
 Data Producers are advised to check any populated values for NATCON and STATUS on BUISGL and amend appropriately.

+The following additional requirements for S-57 attribution must be noted:

+The S-101 attribute function includes the new enumerate value 47 (boathouse).
+This information is encoded in S-57 on BUISGL using the attribute INFORM (see clause 2.3).
+In order for this information to be converted across to S-101, the text string encoded in INFORM on the BUISGL should be in a standardised format, such as Boathouse or Boatshed.

 S-101 includes the system attribute in the water to indicate that a building that is located offshore is to be included in ECDIS Base display.
 As such, there is no requirement to include an ECDIS Base display feature coincident with the S-101 Building feature so as to ensure display of a feature at the position of the building in ECDIS Base display.
 Data Producers should consider removing these features from their S-101 data during the conversion process.